SpenceKonde/ATTinyCore/README.md

 ----------

 * Some people have problems programming the 841 and 1634 with USBAsp and TinyISP - but this is not readily reproducible ArduinoAsISP works reliably.
 In some cases, it has been found that connecting reset to ground while using the ISP programmer fixes things (particularly when using the USBAsp with eXtremeBurner AVR) - if doing this, you must release reset (at least momentarily) after each batch of programming operation.
-This may be due to bugs in USBAsp firmware, however, people often report worse results after "upgrading".
-Follow this thread for a project relating to an improved USBAsp firmware: (help wanted - can anyone find the thread?)
+This may be due to bugs in USBAsp firmware - See this thread on the Arduino forums for information on updated USBAsp firmware: http://forum.arduino.cc/index.php?topic=363772 (Links to the new firmware are on pages 5~6 of that thread - the beginning is largely a discussion of the inadequacies of the existing firmware)
 * At >4v, the speed of the internal oscillator on 828R, 1634R and 841 parts increases significantly - enough that neither serial (and hence the bootloader) does not work.
-It is recommended to run at 3.3v if using internal RC oscillator as a clock source.
+It is recommended to run at 3.3v if using internal RC oscillator as a clock source - however, for the 828 (as it cannot use an external crystal) a workaround is provided in the form of a special bootloader for use at voltages above 4v, which fudges the baud rate calculations for the bootloader, so that you can upload while running at 5v - but not at 3.3v.
+This does not effect your sketch - your sketch still needs to deal with it (either by modifying OSCCAL, or adjusting baud rates to compensate).

 Acknowledgements